Chapter 4 Select Destinations The Americas & the Caribbean

-The Caribbean is an arc-shaped group of islands that separate the Gulf of Mexico and the Caribbean Sea from the Atlantic Ocean.
+The Caribbean is an arc-shaped group of islands that separates the Gulf of Mexico and the Caribbean Sea from the Atlantic Ocean.
 Historically, politically, culturally, and geographically, the Caribbean region can be divided as follows:

 - Lesser Antilles: Virgin Islands, Anguilla, Saint Kitts and Nevis, Dominica, Barbuda, Montserrat, Guadeloupe, Martinique, Saint Lucia, Saint Vincent and the Grenadines, Barbados, and Grenada

 - Atlantic Ocean islands: Bermuda, The Bahamas, and the Turks and Caicos Islands